Age Ichiban: Classic Age Senbei Cracker from Kameda

 Meanwhile, people living in the Kansai region around Osaka is most familiar with “Bonchi-Age (ぼんち揚げ)”, as I wrote in this article before.

-In addition to the 2 Age Senbei, when we Japanese talk about the deep-fried Japanese rice cracker, there is one more product that shouldn’t be forgotten.
-That is Kameda Age Ichiban.
+In addition to them, when we Japanese talk about Age Senbei, there is one more product that shouldn’t be forgotten.

-By the way, Kameda Age Ichiban is known by the name of “Ichi” in Vietnam, where I hear the product is popular with a good reputation.
+Kameda Age Ichiban is sold by the name “Ichi” in Vietnam, where the Japanese cracker has gained wide popularity.